SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 ```

 The pseudo-code checks for:
-- spatial overlap and,
+- spatial overlap, and
 - only the first part of temporal overlap condition.
-If a newer commit exists for any key that the transaction is going to write: `(lastCommit(key) > txn.beginTimestamp())`,
+If a newer commit exists for any key that the transaction is going to write: `lastCommit(key) > txn.beginTimestamp()`,
 the transaction is aborted.
 This ensures that the transaction only operates on data that reflects the state at the start of the transaction,
 preventing inconsistencies caused by concurrent modifications.